 5 Creative Ways to Work with Your Dreams

 Robert Johnson’s 4 Steps to Better Dream Interpretation is an excellent process for understanding a dream.
 In addition to his process, or in place of it if you prefer, this post is about creative ways to work with your dreams.
-The ideas come from The Art of Dreaming by Jungian psychologist, Jill Mellick.
+The ideas come from The Art of Dreaming by Jungian analyst, Jill Mellick.

 The Art of Dreaming

 Mellick’s The Art of Dreaming is a small book (7″x 7″, 184 pages) that is chock full of information about how to work with your dreams.
 There are sections on working with dreams in five minute, or ten to fifteen minute, time frames.
 In this book you will also find information on working with nightmares, animals or figures, and recurring or series dreams.

 Whether you wish to work with your dreams through voice, movement, wordplay, imagination, or paint, there is literally something for everyone in this book.
 I have chosen to share five of Jill Mellick’s activities, using the Liberty dream I described in this post as a way to put flesh on the bones of each activity.